fbw2-lei/about/joinclassroom.md

 ![init code for local repository](https://github.com/fbw2-lei/about/blob/master/images/06%20-%2002%20init%20local%20repo%20and%20push%20to%20remote.jpg)

-make sure to execute these commands inside a newly created directory where no other repository exists. you can click the small copy-to-clipboard symbol on the right, open a terminal with `Ctrl+Alt+T`and paste the commands to the terminal window with `Ctrl+Shist+V`.
+make sure to execute these commands inside a newly created directory where no other repository exists. you can click the small copy-to-clipboard symbol on the right, open a terminal with `Ctrl+Alt+T`and paste the commands to the terminal window with `Ctrl+Shift+V`.

 ## done